TSPoulsen/puffinn/notes.md

 - [ ] Filter passing Criteria for PQFilter (+10exp)
 - [ ] Implement PQ as filter with Early stop (martin has to explain code)
 - [ ] Codebook formatted for faster precomputation
-- [ ] What is the recall plotted in their graphs? actual vs requested
+- [x] Make Index work with all similarity measures
+- [ ] Don't run lloyd multiple times just increase # of iterations

 #### Agenda for next meeting